 Nearly two years ago, Robert McCloud, associate professor in the School of Computing, began providing his students hands-on game design experience.

-“One of the most important things for students looking for jobs is to have a portfolio highlighting their skills.
-How Read More ››
+“One of the most important things for students looking for jobs is to Read More ››

 Bill Mitchell still remembers the night he took his three sons to an Islanders’ game at Nassau Coliseum.
 He remembers bringing them to the suite.
 He remembers the hostess handing him his first double Scotch.
 But that’s all he remembers.

-The next morning he woke with no recollection of the night.
-He jumped Read More ››
+The next morning he woke with Read More ››

 DARIEN—“We’re here to celebrate Catholic education and the young people who have been entrusted to our care,” said Bishop Frank J. Caggiano to a gathering of almost 300 at the Annual Spring Gala of Foundations in Education Thursday night at Woodway Country Club.